 Make sure that you choose a business capital partner who cares about helping your expansion plan succeed.
 Mulligan Funding is an alternative provider of funding that caters to small and medium businesses, offering guidance and solutions for a range of business types and situations.
 We offer:

 - An easy, one-page application

 - Manageable repayment terms

 One thing’s for sure: Now’s the time to get on board with the e-commerce trend.
 Customers will come to expect the convenience of a wide selection with in-store browsing as an option, and they’ll choose to shop with you because you offer this experience over the competition.
-With an expansion plan in place and business capital in hand from a lender like Mulligan Funding, you have everything you need to succeed.
+With an expansion plan in place and business capital in hand from a lending partner like Mulligan Funding, you have everything you need to succeed.